Wall Street heavyweights take a drubbing, from airlines to Big Tech

-Few sectors were spared in trading Friday, a day after U.S. companies lost $2 trillion in value and finished with their biggest one-day drop since COVID-19 flattened the global economy five years ago.
+Few sectors were spared and the S&P 500 finished with its biggest one-day drop since COVID-19 flattened the global economy five years ago.

 The Commerce Ministry in Beijing said it would respond to the 34% tariffs imposed by the U.S. on imports from China by imposing a 34% tariff on imports of all U.S. products beginning April 10.